Thane massacre: Lone survivor was saved by a cold

-Hasnain Warekar (35) sedated family with spiked soft drinks before slitting each person’s throat with a sacrificial knife.
-His sister Sobiya Bharmal (22) refused the drink as she had a sore throat.
-After witnessing the chilling murders, she locked herself in a room and alerted neighbours
+Hasnain Warekar sedated family with spiked soft drinks before slitting each person's throat.
+His sister, the sole survivor, who would witness the brutal murders, refused the drink as she had a sore throat

 The only thing that saved Sobiya Bharmal from becoming the 15th victim of her brother’s murderous rampage was her cold, which is the reason she didn’t drink the cold drink that had been spiked with sedatives.
 But this is cold comfort to the 22-year-old who witnessed her brother butchering her entire family, including her infant daughter, Alfiya.
 Her only consolation is that her husband, Sozab, was spared as he was not part of the family gathering.

 Sobiya Bharmal watched her parents, siblings and her only child – five-month-old Alfiya (inset) – be murdered on Saturday night